Attorneys Experienced in Representing Landowners in Easement and Lease Negotiations, and in Eminent Domain Takings for Roads and Pipelines

-Clinton StahlerEmail Clinton
+Clinton StahlerEmail Clinton vCard

-Clinton earned his Juris Doctorate degree from the Ohio State University Moritz College of Law and Bachelor of Science degree magna cum laude from the Embry-Riddle Aeronautical University.
+Clinton earned his Juris Doctorate degree from The Ohio State University Moritz College of Law and Bachelor of Science degree magna cum laude from the Embry-Riddle Aeronautical University.
 Prior to joining the firm, Clinton flew jets and worked as a professional pilot and instructor pilot.
 He is a current member of the Ohio State Bar Association, Columbus Bar Association, Aircraft Owners and Pilots Association, and is admitted to practice law in the state of Ohio and in both the U.S. District Courts for the Northern and Southern Districts of Ohio.

-Matthew StrayerEmail Matthew
+Matthew StrayerEmail Matthew vCard

 Matt graduated in the Top 10 in his class of more than 200 at The Ohio State University Moritz College of Law.
-Prior to joining Goldman & Braunstein, Matt practiced in all aspects of commercial litigation at a large Ohio-based law firm, where his experience included banking and finance, intellectual property, employment-related issues, and ERISA defense.
+Prior to joining Goldman & Braunstein, Matt practiced in all aspects of commercial litigation at a large Ohio-based law firm where his experience included banking and finance, intellectual property, employment-related issues, and ERISA defense.
 He was part of a team that successfully defended a class action lawsuit brought against a Fortune 1,000 company and helped achieve a positive result on behalf of a company in the technology sector facing a business competition and trade secret case.
 Matt is admitted to practice law in the state of Ohio and in both the U.S. District Courts for the Northern and Southern Districts of Ohio.